Detalii

 - they need to start working at the same place to finally sort their PERSONAL lives, after YEARS

-So, who says BL k-dramas are being discriminated?
+So, who says that BL k-dramas get discriminated?
 Apart from being shorter, they're just the same as the straight ones.
 Once they reach 1 HOUR long episode, they'll be hated just as well as the regular ones, HA HA HA:-D

 Favourite & Disliked Tropes & Tags